napnam/MadUsers2016/Presentation/presentation.md

 ## *question* for you

-After this Would you consider using a text editor for your own projects in the future and why (or why not)?
+After today's introduction, would you consider using a text editor for your own projects in the future and why (or why not)?

 ---